 To summarise, we have shown that graphene nanoribbons with width below around 100 nm display some unusual characteristics not seen in larger structures, namely significant edge scattering that can be described as fully diffuse, a CNP that switches sign at a GNR width of around 50 nm, and evidence for a peak in the electron-phonon scattering rate at or around the same width.
 The addition of an alumina passivation layer may reduce sensitivity to atmospheric conditions but it also significantly reduces the mean free path for conduction.
 We have demonstrated that the width-dependence can be explained by a quantum model which assumes fully diffuse edge scattering and which allows us to extract the effective mean free path for conduction.

-ACKNOWLEDGEMENTS
+ACKNOWLEDGEMENT

 The authors would like to thank Juan Rubio-Lara for advice on fabricating the graphene nano-ribbons.